-It is important that the positive steps that have been undertaken are continued and, as such, this Equality Outcome will continue to be in place from 2021.
-In addition to the measurement shown above, we will also incorporate the results of our staff survey to help assess progress with this Equality Outcome.
-The result of our 2020 survey is shown below and will form a baseline going forward.
+It is important that the positive steps that have been undertaken are continued and, as such, this Equality Outcome will continue to be in place from 2023.

-Our Workforce characteristic survey tends to get a return rate of about 70-80% and our annual staff survey has tended to get a return rate of between 30 and 50%.
+Our Workforce characteristic survey tends to get a return rate of about 70-80% and our annual staff survey has tended to get a return rate of between 28 and 50%.
 We will look at ways to try and increase the levels of returns for both surveys to ensure they are an accurate reflection of our workforce and their views.

 Equality at Work Strongly Agree Agree Neutral Disagree Strongly Disagree Do you think there is a good level of commitment shown by the Board to promote equality and diversity in the workplace?
-9 14 1 0 0 I could confidently raise issues and concerns regarding discrimination and harassment 9 15 0 0 0 I feel that the Joint Board is a safe and inclusive place to work for people from all backgrounds and groups 10 12 2 0 0 Have you experienced or reported harassment, discrimination or been Yes 0 disadvantaged because of any protected characteristic in the last year?
-No 24
+6 7 1 0 0 I could confidently raise issues and concerns regarding discrimination and harassment 7 6 1 0 0 I feel that the Joint Board is a safe and inclusive place to work for people from all backgrounds and groups 7 7 0 0 0 Have you experienced or reported harassment, discrimination or been Yes 0 disadvantaged because of any protected characteristic in the last year?
+No 14